Deployment¶

 you should be able to apply to any Nginx source code with the command-line

-patch src/http/modules/ngx_http_xslt_filter_module.c nginx-xslt-html-parser.patch
+patch src/http/modules/ngx_http_xslt_filter_module.c nginx-xslt-html-parser.patch.

 In the future, the necessary patches to enable HTML mode parsing will hopefully be part of the standard Nginx distribution.
 There also is a Nginx ticket asking for the xslt_html_parser in the http_xslt_module.